Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Riley’s vision garnered financial support from local governments, Charleston business owners, national organizations and historians.
 The city of Charleston provided $12.5 million plus the riverfront real estate where Gadsden’s Wharf once stood.
 The county pledged $12.5 million; the state of South Carolina, $25 million.
 The Charleston Naval Complex Redevelopment Authority committed $11 million.
 Hundreds of private donations totaled more than $25 million, including $10 million from the Indianapolis-based Lilly Endowment philanthropic foundation.

 By August, 2018, the goal had been surpassed.
 “Setting a $75 million goal was monumental, and many thought it was impossible,” Riley said during a celebration at the Charleston Maritime Center.
-Construction will begin in early 2019, with a grand opening in late 2020.
+Construction began in early 2019, with a grand opening planned for 2020.
+(Plans had to be delayed because of the COVID-19 pandemic.)

 A gallery will be devoted to the Gullah-Geechee people, descendants of slaves on the rice fields of coastal Carolina, Georgia and Florida.
 They built a language and culture that blended their diverse African backgrounds with American and American Indian influences.
 African cultural and linguistic retention were stronger here than anywhere else in America.
 A social action lab will host forums, seminars and training programs on current issues.
 Plans also include a multipurpose community room, a gift shop, a café and a multimedia theater.